istio/istio.io/_docs/tasks/istio-auth.md

 ## <a name="disableauth"></a>Disabling Istio Auth

+This section shows how to disable Istio Auth in an Istio cluster.
-Disabling Istio Auth requires all Istio services and applications to be reconfigured and restarted without auth config.
+Disabling Istio Auth requires all Istio services and applications to be reconfigured and restarted with auth disabled.

 ### For per-namespace CA Istio Auth